 As a predominantly Catholic city, Lisbon has Baroque churches sprinkled all over the town, such as Sao Roque and Encarnacao churches.
 However, the church of Santa Engracia, which today is also known as the National Pantheon, deserves special attention.

-Needless to say that the large central nave together with the imposing dome are impressive.
+Needless to say that the large central nave together with the imposing dome is impressive.
 The National Pantheon of Lisbon is a building like no other in the city.

 12. Kiev, Ukraine